 - Unexpected bills make it impossible to cover basic needs.

 - A loved one needs your financial support.

 - Your living situation changes for the worst.

-- A car accident affects you being able to work.
+- A car accident affects you being able to work or get to class.

-Whatever the case may be, HCC’s Financial Coaches will connect you with resources to help you with your financial emergency so you can remain focused on finishing school.
-If you're facing a financial emergency, please email email@example.com.
+Whatever the case may be, we have resources to help you not let a financial emergency take your attention away from school.
+If you're facing a financial emergency, please visit hccs.edu/emergencyhelp.

-This semster, you can expect some great, resoureful events and other initiatives to help you throughout the semester.
+For the Fall 2019 semester, you can expect some great, resourceful events to help you throughout the semester.
 Check back here for updates and info.